compgeolab/manual/resources.md

 Feel free to add any tool or resource you found useful!

-> Tip: Use the table of contents icon next to "README.md" 👆🏽 to quickly
+> Tip: Use the table of contents icon next 👆🏽 to quickly navigate this
-> navigate this document.
+> document.

 ## Learning resources